awesome-android-root/awesome-android-root/docs/general-guides/android-adblocking.md

 ## Method 1: AdAway (Recommended)

 **AdAway** is the most user-friendly and widely-adopted root ad blocker for Android.
+Also available in our [ad blocker collection](../apps-and-modules/#ads-and-tracking-blockers).

 ### 📥 **Installation**